krishang118/Neural-Network-Scratch/README.md

 ## How to Run

 1. Clone this repository on your local machine.
-2. Open and run the first cell of the `Neural Network.ipynb` Jupyter Notebook to install the required dependencies, and then run the second cell to execute the pipeline.
+2. Open and run the first cell of the `Neural Network.ipynb` Jupyter Notebook to install the required dependencies, and then run the second cell to execute the complete pipeline.

+## Contributing

+Contributions are welcome!

+## License

+Distributed under the MIT License.